SDM-TIB/ckanext-jupyternotebook/README.rst

 **Features**

-- Seamless integration of Jupyter Notebooks within CKAN
+- Integration of Jupyter Notebooks within CKAN
 - Temporary notebook editing and execution
 - Utilize DockerSpawner to create isolated Docker containers for each user, ensuring a secure and personalized computational environment.
 - Guest user access without login